saturncloud/llm/starting_points/fine_tuning/README.md

 ### Configuration in this repository

-{% note %}
+> **Note**
-**Note:** The Saturn Cloud LLM Framework makes heavy use of configuration so that users can work with LLMs without having to write lots of code.
+> The Saturn Cloud LLM Framework makes heavy use of configuration so that users can work with LLMs without having to write lots of code.
 Sometimes the configuration delegates to other code/classes, for example
--
+> - load_datest, load_from_disk for referencing HuggingFace datasets
-- load_datest, load_from_disk for referencing HuggingFace datasets
+> - UserAssistantFormat, VicunaFormat for PromptFormats
-- UserAssistantFormat, VicunaFormat for PromptFormats
+> - ZeroShotQA and FewShotQA classes for Prompts
-- ZeroShotQA and FewShotQA classes for Prompts
+>

-These configurations are specified with a `method` and a `kwargs` value. `method` is a string that has been registered against an existing python function in code.
-You can also call `methods` that we haven't registerd with `path.to.module::name` syntax. kwargs - is a dictionary of parameters that the method expects.
+> These configurations are specified with a `method` and a `kwargs` value. `method` is a string that has been registered against an existing python function in code.
+You can also call methods that we haven't registerd with the following syntax: `path.to.module::name`.
+The kwargs entry is a dictionary of

-{% endnote %}
+> parameters that the method expects.

 ### Running dataset preparation.